marsgroves/CYBERSECURITY/Splunk/splunk.md

 ![splunk](/images/splunk4.png)

 ^^ When I viewed the critical vulnerabilities (a total count of 49), they were all from 2020 (scroll down to the bottom of the page to view counts).

+3. Build an alert that monitors every day to see if this server has any critical vulnerabilities.
+If a vulnerability exists, have an alert emailed to soc@vandalay.com.